EricNeid/go-netconvert/README.md

 # go-netconvert

 A simple parser for osm.xml files.
 Reads nodes and ways into golang structs.
+Provides util functions to filter and to write back parsed network.

+A command line tool to use the functionalities is also provided: [netconvert](cmd/netconvert/)

 ## Go get